dxw/playbook/playbook.md

 #### Compressed hours

+Compressed hours involves working your full hours in fewer days.
+For example: 35 hours in 4 days, 9.30am–6.45pm.

+We don't offer compressed hours for client-facing roles due to the complications for the way we bill our time and present our services to clients.

-If you’d like to work compressed hours, for example; 35 hours in 4 days, 9.30am–6.45pm we would support a discussion for both internal facing roles and client facing roles but cannot guarantee this would be an option.
-The latter would require further consideration due to the impact on active synchronous collaboration.
+We are happy to have a discussion about compressed hours for internal-facing roles but cannot guarantee this would be an option.

 35 hours in 3 days, for example, is a no across all roles.
 It goes against our encouragement of [sustainable pace](#sustainable-pace).